Theory of coupled neuronal-synaptic dynamics: High-dimensional analysis

-where $\bm{I}_S$ is the $S$-dimensional identity matrix. $\bm{M}$ depends on $\bm{x}$ and $\bm{a}$, which specify the point in phase space at which the derivatives are evaluated, as well as on the quenched random matrix $\bm{J}$.
-Rather than consider this matrix directly, it is convenient to study the linear dynamics that it generates,
+At any instant, the neurons provide $N$-dimensional input to the $S$ synaptic variables, inducing a low-dimensional structure of the Jacobian.
+Rather than consider $\bm{M}$ directly, it is convenient to study the linear dynamics that it generates,